storacha/w3cli/README.md

 ### `w3 space create [name]`

+Create a new w3 space with an optional name.

 ### `w3 space ls`

 List spaces known to the agent.

 ### `w3 space register <email>`

+Claim the space by associating it with your email address.

 ### `w3 space use <did>`